radkovo/rdf4j-class-builder/README.md

 # rdf4j-class-builder
-Generates Java classes from OWL ontologies.
-The instances of the generated classes may be easily added to a RDF4J model and loaded from a model using the corresponding methods that are automatically created by the generator.
+RDF4J Class Builder is a tool for generating Java classes from OWL ontology definitions.
+For every class defined in the OWL file, it generates a Java class definition, that contains

+- Property definitions, getters and setters for every OWL property that has the given class in `owl:domain`.
+The property cardinality is distinguished using the `owl:Property`, `owl:FunctionalProperty` and `owl:InverseFunctionalProperty` definitions.
+- The `addToModel()` and `loadFromModel()` methods that allow loading  and storing the class instatnces from and to a RDF graph represented by the RDF4J `Model` class.

+Additionaly, a factory interface is generated for the whole ontology that allows implementing custom factories for creating the object instances.

-The project integrates with the the [RDF4J Vocabulary Builder](https://github.com/radkovo/rdf4j-vocab-builder) project.
+The project is inspired by and integrates with the the [RDF4J Vocabulary Builder](https://github.com/radkovo/rdf4j-vocab-builder) project.

-*The project is in pre-aplpha state under active development*